omnivector-solutions/armasec/docs/source/tutorials/getting_started_with_auth0.md

 Navigate to [Auth0's homepage](https://auth0.com), and click `Sign Up`.

 Create a new account (if you don't already have one).
-It doesn't really matter how you choose to sign up, but it may be easiest to use your google or github account.
+It doesn't really matter how you choose to sign up, but it may be easiest to use your Google or Github account.

 The first step will be to select your tenant domain.
 This tutorial will be using "auth0-armasec-tutorial".
 However, you will need to select your own domain name as this